 Who says all your side dishes need to be savory?
 This traditional southern Hot Baked Curried Fruit recipe features a mix of canned fruits topped with a rich butter, brown sugar, and curry mixture that’s baked into sweet, fruity perfection.
 It’s a great classic side dish for either Thanksgiving or Christmas.

 If you’re planning your holiday dinner and need another idea for a side dish, I’m here to help!
-At first glance, you may think that this recipe is a dessert, but it’s traditional in the south to serve this Hot Baked Curried Fruit as a side dish with turkey or ham.
+At first glance, you may think that this recipe is a dessert, but it’s traditional in the South to serve this Hot Baked Curried Fruit as a side dish with turkey or ham.

-The contrast of a little sweet along with the savory is a very southern thing.
-We do love our “sweet and salt” in the south – biscuits with a slice of ham and peach preserves, cream cheese with sweet-hot pepper jelly, curried baked fruit with a perfect Roast Turkey and Southern Cornbread Dressing.
+The contrast of a little sweet along with the savory is a very Southern thing.
+We do love our “sweet and salt” in the South – biscuits with a slice of ham and peach preserves, cream cheese with sweet-hot pepper jelly, curried baked fruit with a perfect Roast Turkey and Southern Cornbread Dressing.
 Yum.

 - It’s the perfect side dish for holiday dinners and adds a touch of sweetness to a buffet loaded with savory food.